asaravia226/Titration-Calculator/README.md

 # Titration-Calculator
-This is a work-related project that calculates titrant volumes for saved buffers.
+This is a work-related project that calculates titrant volumes for buffer solutions.